ciaranmcveigh5/ethernaut-x-foundry/README.md

 # ethernaut-x-foundry

-## Ethernaut puzzles solved & tested with foundry.
+## Ethernaut puzzles setup to be solved & tested with foundry

 **Ethernaut**